Welcome back to TV’s Top 5, The Hollywood Reporter‘s TV podcast.

 In every episode, the weekly podcast — hosted by THR‘s West Coast TV editor, Lesley Goldberg (that’s me!), and chief TV critic, Daniel Fienberg — will feature five topics that are top of mind in the TV industry and go inside the latest headlines, as well as provide a critical guide of what to watch (or skip, as the case may be).

 This week’s five topics are:

 5. Critic’s Corner.
-As always, every episode ends with Fienberg offering his critical thoughts about what to watch (or skip).
-This week, he weighs in on HBO’s The Case Against Adnan Syed, CBS All Access’ The Good Fight, Netflix’s Ricky Gervais vehicle After Life and Starz’s Now Apocalypse.
-Tune in starting at the 33:03-mark.
+As always, every episode ends with Daniel Fienberg offering his critical thoughts about what to watch (or skip).
+This week, Fienberg weighs in on FX’s Better Things, ABC’s Whiskey Cavalier and NBC’s The Enemy Within.
+Tune in starting at the 29:51-mark.

 TV’s Top 5 is part of THR‘s roster of podcasts, including Awards Chatter, Scott Feinberg’s weekly in-depth (and award-winning) interview show focusing on the most interesting talents of the Oscar and Emmy seasons; crafts expert Carolyn Giardina’s weekly series, Behind the Screen, which explores the top artists and technologies creating film and TV magic; and Seth Abramovitch’s monthly series, It Happened in Hollywood, which revisits indelible moments from 90 years of THR‘s entertainment history.
 Other podcasts are in the works.